 In UAL (Ultrasonic – Assisted Lipoplasty), a specially designed cannula liquefies the fat and extracts it with suction.
 Ultrasonic Liposculpture offers many advantages over tumescent liposuction.
 This advancement has resulted in less postoperative bruising, swelling and discomfort as well as shorter recovery periods.
 Smoother results in conjunction with the many other benefits prompted Dr. Roche to introduce this procedure.
 His 20 years experience in surgery and the personal attention that he provides his patients have earned him the respect of his colleagues and the trust of his patients.

 Ultrasonic liposuction is a relatively new technique introduced into the United States for the removal of unwanted localized areas of fat using ultrasonic assisted liposculpturing.
 In 1987, Dr. Michelle Zocchi first described the use of ultrasonic energy in assisting the performance of a liposculpture procedure.
 Since this time, numerous physicians in Europe and South America have adopted this technique quite successfully.
 The technique is relatively new to the United States.
 In ultrasonic assisted liposculpturing, an ultrasonic probe is inserted into the surgical site.
 Once this is accomplished, the fat is liquefied or rather emulsified by a physical process called “cavitation.”
-The cell membranes are disrupted allowing triglycerides and fatty acids to be released.
 According to Dr. Patrick Maxwell, “Using this cavitation process to selectively emulsify fat results in smoother effects and a process that is gentler for the patient.
 The procedure is much less taxing on the surgeon because of the emulsification of the fat.
 There appears to be a significantly decreased amount of resistance, therefore reducing the amount of trauma encountered with standard liposuction.
 Ultrasonic assistant liposuction is very useful in areas such as the trunk, lateral and medial thighs and in very fibrous areas such as the upper abdomen and the male breasts.”

 The technique for ultrasonic assisted liposuction is somewhat similar to conventional liposuction in that you have to use similar anesthesia and post-operative dressings.
 The hallmark to all types of liposuction is, of course, the tumescent technique.
 The tumescent technique uses infiltration of the subcutaneous tissue or the fatty tissue with large volumes of saline with a low dose of epinephrine for vasoconstriction and a low dose of local anesthetic for post-operative pain relief.
 The tumescent technique has been used for many years for standard liposuction and is extremely important in ultrasonic assisted liposculpturing.